doucharm/SYSLOG/README.md

 <br/> 11/7/2023: Adding a syslog container that transport log to port 514
 <br/>11/13/2023: Finishing the database for containing bearer token
 ![Function GetAllToken return all tokens in database](image.png)
+<br /> 11/19/2023: Updating the functions with database